Y01N/CanMosaic/README.md

 This project creates a mosaic image from a collection of photos.
 The user can specify an input image, the desired output size in inches, and a folder containing the photos to be used in the mosaic.

+The images used need to be given scale in inches via user input or by folder / file names The target image and the input images are processed, turned into shapes and colors.

+The input images are then arranged to make up the target image.
+The input images are cans irl.
+The arranged cans may be placed anywhere on the canvas.
+Parameters / creative decisions
+Can the cans be rotated in any manner
+Can the cans overlap eachother and are there limits on how many can stack Can the cans folded or cut (maybe once or just at edges) Is the edge of the area strict or can cans dangle off the border of the given canvas?
+Must the cans cover the entire canvas
+Can you repeat cans (mainly for testing purposes)

 ## Project Structure

 ```